philippeback/hue26conf/README.md

 ## Start the Hue service

-Ssh into the box (default password is `hadoop`.
+Ssh into the box (default password is `hadoop`).

 	ssh root@sandbox

-Start the service
+Start the service.

 	service hue start

-If you want this to persist between reboots of the SandboxVM
+If you want this to persist between reboots of the SandboxVM:

 	chkconfig hue on